Logic + control: On program construction and verification: Towards adding control

-As an additional corollary we obtain termination of $P_3$ under any selection rule for the intended initial queries.
+As an additional corollary we obtain a non-declarative property -- termination of $P_3$ under any selection rule for the intended initial queries.
 Consider a query $Q=sat(t,t')$, where $t$ is a list of lists of elements of the form $s\mydash s'$, and $t'$ is a list.
-Each intended query to the program is of this form. $Q$ is bounded (for each its ground instance $Q\theta$, $|Q\theta|$ is the same).
+Each intended query to the program is of this form. $Q$ is bounded (for each its ground instance $Q\theta$, $|Q\theta|=|Q|$).
 As $P_3$ is recurrent, each SLD-tree for $P_3$ and $Q$ is finite.

-\paragraph{Completeness and pruning.} We intend to prune the SLD-trees by using only one of the clauses (\ref{satcl51}), (\ref{satcl52}) whenever an atom $sat\_cl5(\ldots)$ is selected.
-The approach of Sect.\,\ref{sec:pruning} makes it possible to show that the resulted pruned SLD-trees remain complete w.r.t.\ $S_3^0$.
-The trees are csSLD-trees for $P_{31},P_{32}$.
-If the root of such tree is $Q$, as in the previous paragraph, then by Corollary \ref{coro:cssld.complete} the tree is complete w.r.t.\ $S_3^0$.
-Informally, all the answers for $Q$ required by the specification are produced by the tree; this is independent from the selection rule.